Shuraa Tax Accounting & Auditing

 Certainly, here’s a comparison table between Withholding Tax and Value-Added Tax (VAT) in the UAE:

-This table outlines key differences between Withholding Tax and Value-Added Tax (VAT) in terms of implementation, scope, collection method, taxpayer responsibility, government role, tax rate, registration requirement, and business impact.
+This table outlines key differences between Withholding Tax and Value-Added Tax (VAT) in terms of implementation, scope, collection methods, taxpayer responsibilities, government roles, tax rates, registration requirements, and business impacts.

 Entities Subject to Corporate Tax in the UAE